apache/druid/integration-tests-ex/docs/tests.md

 The test runner validates that the test has a category, and handles the above mapping from category to cluster definition.

+### Parameterization

+The `DruidTestRunner` extends `JUnitParamsRunner` to allow parameterized tests.
+This class stays discretely out of the way if you don't care about parameters.
+To use parameters, see the `CalciteJoinQueryTest` class for an example.

 ## Initialization